jonatack/bitcoin-development/how-to-make-bitcoin-core-prs.md

 logical, separate, and easier to review.
 Even better, hygienic -- each standing on their own without introducing regressions.

+A PR prefixed or labelled as changing UI/UX can attract excessive bikeshedding.
+One tried-and-tested solution can be to make a minor UI fix or change as a commit inside a non-UI/UX PR that changes related items or code.
+The regular reviewers will see it, but few drive-by commentators will.

 PR descriptions are important.
 They "sell" your PR yet are often either too terse or too verbose.
 Write the essentials, then take the time to make your PR description brief, clear, even